AnyBody/anybody-tutorial/Muscle_modeling/lesson3.md

-In the former case, the muscle tends to pass as a piecewise straight line between the constrained points, and this is relatively easy to accomplish by means of an AnyViaPointMuscle.
+In the former case, the muscle tends to pass as a piecewise straight line between the constrained points, and this is relatively easy to accomplish by means of an AnyMuscleViaPoint.
 In the latter case, the muscle may engage and release contact with the bone surfaces it encounters.
 This wrapping over bones is a problem of contact mechanics and optimization.
 It requires a different muscle class and it is computationally much more demanding.
-In this lesson we shall look at AnyViaPointMuscles and postpone the discussion of wrapping to the next lesson.
+In this lesson we shall look at AnyMuscleViaPoints and postpone the discussion of wrapping to the next lesson.

 Anatomically, via point muscles are mostly found in the lower